ygivenx/TILs/python/rq.md

 # Python RQ

 A simple getting started for python RQ.
-RQ is a simple library that use can use to create a queue to process long running tasks.
+RQ is a simple library that use can be used to create a queue to process long running tasks.

 ### Steps